NodeMixaholic/gemsExp-rustarchives/README.md

 # Tutorial

 1. Create a new directory
-2. Put my fork of "bootloader" by rust-osdev ( https://github.com/sparksammy/bootloader ) into the directory (keep it in it's folder!)
+2. Put my fork of "bootloader" by rust-osdev ( https://github.com/sparksammy/bootloader ) into the directory (keep it in it's folder and the name of the folder!)
-3. Put this project in there too (again, keep it in the folder it comes with!)
+3. Put this project in there too (again, keep it in the folder it comes with and it's name!)
 4. cd into "gemsExp-main"
 5. run compile.sh
 6. if things break, try doing what the mythically magic terminal tells you to do.